Piercel2022/blog_app/README.md

 <!-- Features -->

 ### Key Feature <a name="key-features"></a>
-- Ruby Specifications of the controllers(Users ans Posts)
+- The view of our model-view-controller application